grantmlong/itds2018/syllabus.md

 3. Data Camp (free Python Course)

 ### Recommended Texts and Materials
+* **Required Text**: *Data Science from Scratch*, Joel Grus.
+2nd Edition, April 2015 (O'Reilly).
+Available online.
-* **Required readings and videos** will be made available to students in advance of each week's assignments.
+* **Additional required readings and videos** will be made available to students in advance of each week's assignments.
 All will be availble online at no cost.
 * In addition to the required materials, students may find the following resources helpful in supplementing course materials:
-   * **Recommended Text**: *Data Science from Scratch*, Joel Grus.
-2nd Edition, April 2015 (O'Reilly).
-Available online.
    * **Recommended Text**: *Python for Data Analysis*, Wes McKinney.
 2nd Edition, October 2017 (O'Reilly).
 Available online.
+   * **Recommended Text**: *Elements of Statistical Learning*, Trevor Hastie, Robert Tibshirani and Jerome Friedman.
+2nd Edition, 2009 (Springer).
+Available free online [here|https://web.stanford.edu/~hastie/Papers/ESLII.pdf].

 ### Tentative Schedule: Fall 2018
 | Week | Date | Topic |